Inflationary branch decoherence and the cosmological arrow of time: Hartle--Hawking and tunneling proposals after decoherence

-where the label $\alpha$ distinguishes different semiclassical branches.
+where $\alpha$ distinguishes different semiclassical branches.
 For homogeneous minisuperspace variables these branches typically correspond to expanding and contracting classical solutions, while for perturbations they encode different inflationary histories.
-Importantly, the Wheeler--DeWitt equation is time-reversal invariant, and both types of branches generically appear in the wavefunction for either boundary condition \cite{HartleHawking,Vilenkin}.

-At the level of the full wavefunction, these branches coexist coherently.
-The WKB approximation alone does not suppress interference between macroscopically distinct geometries, nor does it select a preferred classical history.
+The Wheeler--DeWitt equation is time-reversal invariant, so the semiclassical equation itself admits both orientations.
+The Hartle--Hawking boundary condition keeps them in a real WKB superposition, while the tunneling condition imposes an outgoing complex combination~\cite{HartleHawking,Vilenkin}.
+In the no-boundary case the branches coexist coherently at the level of the full wavefunction; the WKB approximation alone does not turn this superposition into a classical ensemble.

-\subsection{Reduced Density Matrix in the Branch Basis}
+\subsection{Reduced density matrix in the branch basis}